Probing the millisecond pulsar origin of the $\gamma$-ray excess in the Galactic centre with LISA: Galactic millisecond pulsar binary population

 \subsection{Detection with LISA}

-While traditional radio pulsar searches are limited in detecting short-period binaries due to orbital acceleration effects (see bottom right panel of Fig.~\ref{fig:orbital_periods}), LISA will offer a complementary window into the MSP binary population.
+While traditional radio pulsar searches are limited in their ability to detect short-period binaries due to orbital acceleration effects (see bottom panel of Fig.~\ref{fig:orbital_periods_bottom_panels}), LISA will offer a complementary window into the MSP binary population.
 In particular, LISA will be sensitive to systems with orbital periods below one hour across the entire Milky Way \citep{2023LRR....26....2A}.
 In the case of circular binaries, as considered here due to the orbit being circularised during the recycling phase via stable mass transfer, the system emits continuous, quasi-monochromatic gravitational waves.
-The gravitational-wave signal from such a binary can be described by eight parameters: where $\mathcal{A}$ is the gravitational wave amplitude, $f_{\rm GW} = 2/P_{\rm orb}$ is the gravitational wave frequency (twice the orbital frequency), and $\dot{f}_{\rm GW}$ is its time derivative.
+The gravitational-wave signal from such a binary can be described by eight parameters: where $\mathcal{A}$ is the gravitational-wave amplitude, $f_{\rm GW} = 2/P_{\rm orb}$ is the gravitational-wave frequency (twice the orbital frequency), and $\dot{f}_{\rm GW}$ is its time derivative.
 The parameters $(\lambda, \beta)$ denote the ecliptic longitude and latitude, respectively; $\iota$ is the inclination angle of the orbital plane; $\psi$ is the polarisation angle; and $\phi_0$ is the initial phase of the waveform \citep[e.g.][]{2023arXiv231101300L}.
-The gravitational wave amplitude is given by where $G$ is the gravitational constant, $c$ is the speed of light, and $d$ is the distance to the binary.
-This shows that the gravitational wave amplitude depends on the binary’s frequency, distance, and chirp mass $\mathcal{M}$, defined as
+The gravitational-wave amplitude is given by where $G$ is the gravitational constant, $c$ is the speed of light, and $d$ is the distance to the binary.
+This shows that the gravitational-wave amplitude depends on the binary’s frequency, distance, and chirp mass ($\mathcal{M}$), defined as

 where $m_1$ and $m_2$ are the binary component masses.
 The signal-to-noise ratio ($\rho$), averaged over time, ecliptic latitude, polarisation, and inclination, can be approximated as \citep[e.g.][]{2023MNRAS.522.5358F}: